Branduolinės sintezės keliai

 3.3 Metallicity and the CNO cycle

-The abundance of CNO in the star's composition (its metallicity, i.e. elements heavier than helium) can slightly change the efficiency of the cycle.
-Higher initial amounts of C, N, and O lead to more catalysts, and thus a slightly faster reaction rate at a given temperature; this can change the lifetimes and evolutionary sequences of stars.Especially metal-poor stars rely on the p–p chain unless they reach very high temperatures.
+The abundance of CNO in a star's composition (its metallicity, i.e., elements heavier than helium) can slightly alter the cycle's efficiency.
+A higher initial amount of C, N, and O means more catalysts, and thus a somewhat faster reaction rate at a given temperature; this can change stellar lifetimes and evolutionary paths.
+Especially metal-poor stars rely on the p–p chain unless they reach very high temperatures.

-4. Stellar mass, core temperature and fusion pathway
+4. Stellar mass, core temperature, and fusion pathway

-4.1 Mass–temperature–synthesis regime
+4.1 Mass–temperature–fusion regime

-1. Small to medium weight (≲1.3 M): p–p circuit is the main route for hydrogen synthesis, with a relatively moderate temperature (~1–1.5×107 K).
+1. Small to medium mass (≲1.3 M): p–p chain is the main hydrogen fusion pathway, with a relatively moderate temperature (~1–1.5×107 K).

-2. High mass (≳1.3–1.5 M): The core is hot enough (≳1.5×107 K), that CNO cycle would surpass the p–p circuit in energy production.
+2. High mass (≳1.3–1.5 M): The core is hot enough (≳1.5×107 K) for the CNO cycle to surpass the p–p chain in energy production.

 4.2 Transition point around ~1.3–1.5 M